Our Team

 Y. Ivette Colón

-Ivette is a fourth-year psychology PhD student at UW.
-Broadly speaking, they are interested in the neural and computational mechanisms that support the perception of familiar people, objects, and concepts in both humans and computers.
+Ivette is a fifth-year PhD student interested in the neural and computational mechanisms that support the perception of familiar people, objects, and concepts in both humans and computers.
 Before becoming affiliated with the Niedenthal Emotions lab and joining Dr. Emily Ward’s Visual Cognition lab, they worked in Dr. Alice O’Toole’s Face Perception lab at The University of Texas at Dallas, studying the representations that emerge from deep convolutional neural networks trained for face recognition. ycolon@wisc.edu

 Michelle Marji